At a Glance

-In essence, the goal of the restoration is to restore functional attributes associated with riparian and stream corridors to the maximum extent practicable.
+In essence, the goal of the restoration was to restore functional attributes associated with riparian and stream corridors to the maximum extent practicable.
 Specifically, these functional attributes associated with the riparian and stream corridor include: reducing stormwater runoff through canopy interception, facilitating groundwater recharge through infiltration, extending cool water base flows during summer through slow release, slowing storm flow velocities, limiting channel erosion and sediment export, reducing flooding and peak discharges downstream, providing aquatic physical habitat, such as covered pools, riffles, and diverse stream substrate, and supporting in-stream food webs through carbon inputs.